About 80% of companies currently use social communication tools to ensure that both remote and in-house team members stay connected.

 Webex can send discounts to potential attendees, track leads, and can then integrate these leads into your marketing plan.
 Through Webex, you can send out customizable webinar invitations and automated reminders.
 Webex even has a virtual private room where speakers can “practice” beforehand.

-What really differentiates Webex webinars from Zoom webinars is that, with Webex, you’ll get real-time analytics about webinar registration, participation/attention, attendance, and more.
+What differentiates Webex webinars from Zoom webinars is that, with Webex, you’ll get real-time analytics about webinar registration, participation/attention, attendance, and more.

 This is an especially helpful way to evaluate whether or not these webinars are helpful to your company, as well as provide you with insights into your customers, target market, and team members.